 We engage our employees to think and act creatively without preconceived notions.
 We also support their development, so that they can embody our unique capabilities and potential.
 We believe that this, as well as engagement with our corporate philosophy and managerial essence (reflected in our corporate culture) has brought us to where we are today, and will build the Otsuka of tomorrow.

 We provide a variety of science-based products and services that meet the specific healthcare needs of the times in each community.
-We conceive products and services that will contribute in 10 or 20 years' time in the three areas of physical, mental, and social well-being.
+We conceive products and services that will contribute in 10 or 20 years' time for people's health worldwide.

 We pursue the creativity implicit in our corporate philosophy across our entire value chain, from R&D through marketing.
 In the ongoing challenge to create innovative products and services, we are always thinking about how to generate the kind of innovation that defines Otsuka, targeting unmet medical needs as well as the yet-to-be-imagined needs of consumers.